steroman/dynatrace-deck/slides.md

 <!-- notes:
 Evaluating the system means observing how work happens.

-I start with people: how they collaborate day to day, where they lose time or context, and whether they have the skills and clarity they need to work at their best, and whether their capacity is optimal.
+I start with people: how they collaborate day to day, where they lose time or context, and whether they have the skills and clarity they need to work at their best.

 Then I look at process: the real end-to-end workflow, the workstreams competing for attention, where handoffs break, and especially the dependencies between steps.
 These are the structural dependencies that slow work down — when one part of the system can’t progress because another process, approval, or team isn’t ready.
-This is where most bottlenecks tend to appear.
+That's when bottlenecks tend to appear.

 Then I look at technology: whether the tooling is reliable, whether automation exists where it should, and where it could be improved to increase efficiency.